U.S. flag

 Benign and malignant growth

 Cells become abnormal if their DNA – which carries the instructions they need – becomes damaged.
-Then the cells that come from them will be different from healthy cells.
-They look different, and they may also have different properties.
-If these kinds of abnormal cells grow in body tissue – such as skin, for example – it is referred to as dyplasia.
-As long as there are very few abnormal cells and they're kept under control by our immune system, they won't harm us.
-Sometimes these kinds of cells will also go away on their own.
-It is only when they keep on changing and start to divide uncontrollably, forming lumps or growths, that one of the more than 200 diseases called cancer develops.
-Growths like this are called tumors.
+Then they look different, and they may also have different properties.
+If these kinds of abnormal cells grow in body tissue such as skin, it is referred to as dysplasia.
+As long as there are few abnormal cells and they're kept under control by our immune system, they won't harm us.
+Sometimes these kinds of cells go away on their own.
+But if they keep on changing and start to divide uncontrollably, forming lumps or growths, then one of the more than 200 diseases called cancer develops.
+Growths are generally called tumors.

-The main differences between malignant (cancerous) and benign (non-cancerous) tumors are that malignant ones can
+The difference between malignant (cancerous) and benign (non-cancerous) tumors is that malignant ones can

 • spread into the surrounding tissue,